Netflix

 NFLX has been one of the best-performing FAANG stocks since the 2022 lows, up 3× from the $160 bottom.
 The shift to a more diversified revenue model (ads + live) reduces the subscriber-count obsession that used to drive extreme volatility.
 For Indian Netflix employees: the monthly vest cycle is unique — 12 vest events per year means 12 INR cost basis records to track annually.

 India tax snapshot — Netflix: Netflix RSUs vest monthly — unique among FAANG.
-This means 12 separate cost basis records per year, each requiring INR conversion at the vest-day SBI TT rate.
-Netflix pays no dividend.
-LTCG applies if each lot is held >24 months from the specific vest date.
-STCG at 30% for lots sold earlier.
-Schedule FA is required.
+This means 12 separate cost basis records per year, each requiring INR conversion at the vest-day RBI TT buying rate.
+Netflix pays no dividend, so Form 67 is not relevant.
+LTCG at 12.5% flat (Finance Act 2024, no indexation) applies if each lot is held >24 months from the specific vest date.
+STCG at slab rate for lots sold earlier.
+Schedule FA is required for all foreign holdings (no minimum threshold).

 Why diversification matters for NFLX holders